 We know this is not easy and will often result in your kiddo waking from their slumber.
 Keep an eye on the big picture: this is all for their safety.
 It’s not worth the risk of leaving your baby in the car seat for a few more moments of quiet.

-Never put the car seat on the floor, counter, or table and let baby sleep a while longer.
+Never put the car seat on the floor, counter, or table and let baby sleep an extended period of time.
 Remember, the position of a car seat changes when it’s not on its base or stroller.
 This position is super dangerous!
 Instead, do your best to transfer.
 If baby wakes up, know you still made the best decision for the safety of your family.

 Make sure baby is dressed appropriately.